Exchange Programs in Germany and Switzerland

 The academic year in Germany and Switzerland consists of the Wintersemester, from October to February, and Sommersemester, from April to July.
 For this reason, students wishing to go for one semester should apply for the summer term (our spring term).

-You will be paying tuition and fees (administered through OIE) as an outgoing exchange student.
+Students will pay tuition and fees (administered through OIE) as an outgoing exchange student.
 You may use the HOPE scholarship or any other financial aid for which you are eligible.
 However, HOPE might not cover the entire tuition when you are studying abroad.
 OIE will advise you on this.

 Typically, the preparatory language course prior to the semester is paid for by the foreign institution.